Changes to the Housing Opportunity Program

 The changes are as follows:

 - HOP and CHOP no longer have time limits.
 Some households on HOP had a 5-year time limit, these time limits have been removed.
 This means your housing assistance does not have an end date.
-CHAP still has a 5-year time limit in place, but the moratorium on time limits remains in place at this time.

 - Your subsidy will become income based.
 You will pay approximately 30% of your income toward your rent.
 This will benefit most households.